Practicing? Sometimes you need just a little more umph. Playing a concert? Then you’ll definitely need more volume.

 The highlight of this amp is the combination of its lightweight body and its clear and resonant sound.
 It has a Voicing control that lets you emulate different acoustic sounds, like parlor, dreadnought, or jumbo.

 With this little amp, you have a quarter-inch instrument channel and a Phantom-powered XLR/quarter-inch input, meaning you can plug in your acoustic guitar with a mic or another instrument.
 These channels each have reverb, delay, chorus, and vibraphone, to name a few.

-- 8" full-range speaker with "whizzer" cone for enhanced clarity
+- The 8 inch full-range speaker with "whizzer" cone delivers enhanced clarity

 AER Compact 60

 Although compact, it packs a punch.
 If you’re a singer-songwriter and need something that will loudly amplify your true sound.
 It’s easy to take with you, so it’ll work well in any coffee shop gig, even the one across town.

 With the two channels — quarter-inch instrument input and an XLR/instrument input — you can do a solo set with just your voice and a guitar, or you can team up with a friend for an dual-instrumental set.